django-stars/frontend-docs/docs/skeleton/forms.md

 ## ~~BaseFieldHOC~~

-Is HOC wraps your input with react-final-form.
+It is a HOC that wraps your input with react-final-form.
 This function wraps input component with [Field](https://final-form.org/docs/react-final-form/api/Field) component to pass all props from react-final-form.
 Additionally it wraps input with BaseFieldLayout.

 ## ~~BaseFieldLayout~~

 Mostly all of your inputs will have the same layout.
-To wrap input element with label, define some accessibility props, show label, errors, isRequired, show some additional html elements such as [InputAdornment](https://material-ui.com/api/input-adornment/), ext... use BaseFieldLayout.
+To wrap input element with label, define some accessibility props, show label, errors, isRequired, show some additional html elements such as [InputAdornment](https://material-ui.com/api/input-adornment/), etc... use BaseFieldLayout.
 To avoid same code and make all form elements more reusable you should use BaseFieldLayout that is a part of BaseFieldHOC and defines all html elements that are common for any input component.

 ## ~~inputs~~

-Now all props for input is already defined with BaseFieldHOC and all additional html elements are defined with BaseFieldLayout and all is left is to create input compnent.
+Now all props for input are already defined with BaseFieldHOC, all additional html elements are defined with BaseFieldLayout and all is left is to create input component.
 It is better to store all input components in `inputs` folder.
 Input components now shouldn't contain any duplicate code and should be simple as much as it could be :)

 ```jsx